Chapter 13 Text Analytics: A Start

 kwic() returns a data frame, which can be easily exported as a CSV file for later use.

-Please note that kwic(), when taking a tokens object as the input argument.
+Please note that kwic() takes a tokens object as the input argument.

 That is, please tokenize the corpus object with tokens() first before you perform more advanced textual analysis, e.g., kwic().